Shayype White Paper

 fraud and other kinds of cyber-crime are costing the world upwards of $1

-trillion a year, and CyberCrime News predicts this this will reach $10tn in
+trillion a year, and CyberCrime News predicts this this will reach $10tn this

 Allied to crimes such as ransomware (now